Bicester Military Railway: Railway Squadrons

 The BMR has about 40 miles of standard gauge track in use.
 The BMR is the main base for 275 Railway Squadron, a unit of the Royal Logistic Corps.
 Before 1999, 275 Railway Squadron was a stand-alone Squadron.
 Other RLC Regiments refer to the squadron colloquially as the Railway Children.
-The Sub Unit recruits exclusively from the railway industry.
-Every soldier in the unit is a tradesman, able to drive a locomotive, operate railway signals, shunt, and do permanent way work.
+The squadron recruited exclusively from the railway industry.
+Every soldier in the unit was a tradesman, able to drive a locomotive, operate railway signals, shunt, and do permanent way work.

 The unit's regular sister unit was 79 Railway Squadron and sometimes undertakes permanent way work with the Royal Engineers unit 507 STRE.
 275 Railway Squadron's now defunct insignia is a cross section of flat bottom rail in a blue diamond.
 This dates back to unit's involvement with the Longmoor Military Railway.